-This is reconstructed to be from PIE *mr-o- "to die," *mr-to- "dead," *mr-ti- "death," sll from PIE root *mer- "to rub away, harm" (also "to die" and forming words referring to death and to beings subject to death).
+This is reconstructed to be from PIE *mr-o- "to die," *mr-to- "dead," *mr-ti- "death," all from PIE root *mer- "to rub away, harm" (also "to die" and forming words referring to death and to beings subject to death).
 The most widespread Indo-European root for "to die," it forms the common word for it except in Greek and Germanic.

-1520s, "mortal thing or substance," 1520s, from mortal (adj.).
+1520s, "mortal thing or substance;" 1560s, "a human being" (as subject to death); from mortal (adj.).
 Latin mortalis also was used as a noun, "a man, mortal, human being."